 This bill establishes the Liability Reduction Fund within the Kansas Public Employees Retirement System (KPERS) and allocates $1 billion from the budget stabilization fund to this new fund.
 The primary purpose of the Liability Reduction Fund is to reduce the unfunded actuarial liability of KPERS.
 A portion of the interest earnings from this fund will be used to provide a 2% cost-of-living adjustment to retirees who retired on or before July 1, 2020, effective from July 1, 2025.
-The bill also outlines the management and investment responsibilities of the board of trustees of KPERS regarding the fund, ensuring that the investments are made prudently and in the best interest of the fund.
+The bill also outlines the management and investment responsibilities of the board of trustees of KPERS regarding the fund, ensuring that all expenditures are made in accordance with legislative appropriations.

 Statutes affected: